gabrielshanahan/gazer/README.md

 - If timeout for database startup is not enough, edit it in wfi_args in docker-compose.yml
 - has dev and prod profile - dev uses H2, and is selected automatically when running bootRun Gradle task.
 The prod profile is selected in Dockerfile.
 Fails fast if no profile is selected.
-- API data format is tightly coupled to DB schema
+- API is permissive - on update will accept even fields we don't update
+- checkInterval is restricted to >10 seconds to prevent DOSing (although still possible to create many users each with the same endpoint)
+- custom messages not implemented